SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

 # Manage Your Solution for Event Handling in SAP S/4HANA Cloud System

-You need to enable the events that are to be sent from your SAP S/4HANA Cloud system to SAP Cloud Platform.
+You need to enable the events that are to be sent from your SAP S/4HANA Cloud system to SAP Business Technology Platform.
 For this enablement step, go to your SAP S/4HANA system.

 **SAP S/4HANA Cloud: Maintain Event Topics for a Channel**